Keyboard shortcuts

 Understanding Complexity Thresholds

-Debtmap tracks multiple complexity metrics.
-A function must exceed ALL thresholds to be flagged:
+Debtmap tracks multiple complexity metrics and uses conjunction logic: a function must exceed ALL thresholds to be flagged as technical debt.

 Cyclomatic Complexity